 What This Means for Students

-- You will complete the same number of credit hours as you would during a traditional semester but will only take two to three courses during each seven-week module.
+- You will complete the same number of credit hours as you would during a traditional semester but will only take two to three courses during each module in the split semester strategy.

 - The Trevecca Bookstore will deliver all of your books (for every class you will take during each seven-week half) at the beginning of the Fall 2020 semester.
 Books should be returned before leaving campus for the semester.